RorriMaesu/ai-dark-mode-extension/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Feel free to:

 ### **Development Setup**
 1. Fork the repository